vyapp/vy/README.md

 The plugins are documented, the docs can be accessed from vy by dropping python code to the interpreter.

 The plugins implement keycommands or python functions.
-The complete reference for a set of keycommands that a plugin implements can be accessed with from a python interpreter instance or from vy python interpreter instance.
-It turns simple to access a complete plugin reference of key commands.
+The complete reference for a set of keycommands that a plugin implements can be accessed from a python interpreter instance or from vy.

     help(vyapp.plugins.plugin_name)

+or use

+    dir(vyapp.plugins)

+to list all the builtin plugins available.

 One could implement as many modes as needed.
 This is very useful for specific situations.
 There could exist modes for ircclient, filemanagers, browsing specific type of files, generating latex code etc.

 ![screenshot](screenshot.jpg)

 Install